liatrio/openo11y.dev/docs/index.md

-# Open O11y
+# OpenO11y

 ---

 *To improve, you must observe.
-Developed by an Observability Technical Advisory Group (TAG) at [Liatrio](https://www.liatrio.com/), Open O11y is a set of documentation, references, and guidance focused on observability.
-Open O11y is guided by a singular north star, enabling observability everywhere.*
+Developed by an Observability Technical Advisory Group (TAG) at [Liatrio](https://www.liatrio.com/), OpenO11y is a set of documentation, references, and guidance focused on observability.
+OpenO11y is guided by a singular north star, enabling observability everywhere.*

 ---